Wondering about your readiness for online learning?

 - how to conduct web searches.

 - how to set up your hardware and software.

 - how to configure your email.

 Be sure you have the necessary technical knowledge, equipment, and software to succeed in an online course.
 Call 707-467-1024 to request an orientation to online learning session during the first week of each semester.
-An online orientation is also available.
-In addition, we recommend that you take GDN 124 Becoming a Successful Online Student to gain some of the skills listed above.
+An online video orientation to Canvas is also available.
+In addition, we recommend that you take CCS 124 Becoming a Successful Online Student to gain some of the skills listed above.